Fight Club (2023 film)

 Fight Club is a 2023 Indian Tamil-language action thriller film directed by Abbas A. Rahmath in his directorial debut and produced by Aditya and Lokesh Kanagaraj under Reel Good Films and G Squad.
 It stars Vijay Kumar and Monisha Mohan Menon in the lead roles, along with Kartheekeyan Santhanam and Shankar Thas in supporting roles.

-The film was announced in November 2023, along with the title of the film.
-Principal photography commenced and wrapped before the announcement.
+The film was announced in November 2023.
+Principal photography commenced and had wrapped before the announcement.
 The film has music composed by Govind Vasantha, with cinematography handled by Leon Britto and editing by P. Kripakaran.

-Fight Club was theatrically released on 15 December 2023 to mixed-to-positive reviews, with praise for its stunt choreography, cinematography and performances, but criticism for its predictablity.
+Fight Club was theatrically released on 15 December 2023.

 Plot

 In North Chennai, Benjamin alias "Benji", a former talented boxer, gets sidelined by drugs and liquor.
 Despite his struggles, Benji aims to provide a chance to mentor young talented boys in their region to stay away from crime.
 Trouble arises for Benji as his brother Joseph joins Kiruba, a notorious gangster and drug peddler, in committing illegal activities.
 Benji learns about this and warns Joseph and Kiruba.
 Later, Kiruba and Joseph succeed in finishing Benji, but Kiruba betrays Joseph and sends him to prison.

 Selva, a hot-headed football player who idolised Benji, gets disillusioned with life due to Benji's death and becomes an alcoholic.
 Joseph returns to his neighbourhood after completing his prison sentence, where he learns that Kiruba has become a politician.
 To exact vengeance against Kiruba, Joseph manipulates Selva, along with other youths; Robert, Mani and Murthy, to wage a war against Kiruba.
 Selva clashes with Karthi, Kiruba's brother-in-law, as Karthi was after a girl Selva liked.

 Kiruba warns Karthi to not fight with Selva and his gang, but Karthi fights with Selva regarding a loudspeaker issue and Robert's brother Viji ends up in the hospital.
 Kiruba wanted to stay away from Selva as he could kill him for Benji's death, where he makes a deal with Selva that Karthi will not trouble him any more.
 However, the agreement did not hold for too long and the fights continued between Selva and Karthi.
-In the midst of the mayhem, Joseph gets Robert, Mani and Murthy to sell weed to Karthi’s men, knowing that Karthi would thrash them.
+In the midst of the mayhem, Joseph gets Robert, Mani and Murthy to sell weed to Karthi's men, knowing that Karthi would thrash them.

 Joseph supplies weapons to kill Karthi, but the plan backfires and Kiruba kills Robert.
-Mani and Murthy tell Selva about Joseph using Robert’s anger to finish Kiruba.
+Mani and Murthy tell Selva about Joseph using Robert's anger to finish Kiruba.
 Selva realises that the mayhem had increased after Joseph's return and the boys would not live peacefully in the neighbourhood due to Joseph and Kiruba.
 Selva kills Kiruba and Joseph, where he becomes a football coach and also fulfill's Benji's goal of mentoring and training young talented boys.